Keeping you safe

 - Replacing fluorescent tubes and starters

-- Adapting doors to accommodate carpets
+- Adapting doors to accommodate carpets (fire doors must not be adapted)

 - Supplying washing lines